 Registering for classes and Charging (Holding) Tuition and Book Costs

 - Students in good standing with a completed offer letter will have class schedules HELD to secure their “seats” (prevent drops for non-payment) until financial aid funds are posted.

 - At the ten percent (10%) date (maybe different from the census date)of a student’s semester, the financial aid office will recalculate a student’s enrollment.
 If a student enrolls in a course after the recalculation date, financial aid will not be adjusted for the additional course.

-- Below are the dates for the full 16 week starts.
-Any newly registered students (did not enroll in the previous start date) Will be manually calculated with that starts 10% date.
+- Below are the dates for the full 16-week starts.
+Any newly registered students who did not enroll in the previous start date will be manually calculated with that starts 10% date.

 |Semester Start||Register for ALL Classes by|

 - They may also charge books and required supplies in the Davidson-Davie Bookstore on the dates below OR Order books online at the Davidson-Davie Bookstore with their student account info.